intel-staging/pKVM-IA/Documentation/virt/kvm/x86/pkvm-intel.rst

 -----------------------

-As talked above, pKVM hypervisor finally needs to manage page tables for its MMU, host VM EPT.
+As talked above, pKVM hypervisor finally needs to manage page tables for its MMU, host VM EPT, and shadow EPT for guest VMs.
 To help supporting these different page tables, pKVM provides a general page table walker framework.
 Such framework provides interface for different operations like pgtable_ops and mm_ops.
 The pgtable_ops provide operations for page table management, like set page table entries, check a page table entry is present or whether it is a leaf, or get entry size per page table level etc. Meanwhile the mm_ops provide page table related mm operations, like page allocation, PV translation, flush tlb etc. MMU and EPT can have different implementation for pgtable_ops & mm_ops, thus they can use same page table walker framework to manage their page tables.

 5. Isolated pKVM hypervisor
 ---------------------------